Kobun42/something4pshome/HomeOfflineDev_Commands.md

 If 1, allows the character to phase through walls.
 If 0, the character will obey collision.
 ## cacheFile (command)
 Controls cache. (no, sharcs still don't work, sadly.)
+## useOfflineContent (false/true)
+Name is self explanitory.
+## screenDebug (off/video/all)
+Shows debug info about screens.
+Video will only show debug info if it is a video screen.
+All will show debug info regardless of it's type.

 # Hotkeys
 ## F1